archibaldjarbee/Cloud-Computing-Project/README.md

 SIMPLE WEBSITE PROJECT
-Welcome to the Simple Website Project, a collaborative effort by Archibald Jarbee, Imtsal Ahmed, and Mohamed A Kemokai to practice Git and GitHub.
+Welcome to the Simple Website Project, a collaborative effort by Archibald Jarbee, Imtsal Ahmad, and Mohamed A Kemokai to practice Git and GitHub.

 DESCRIPTION
 This project aims to create a basic website with essential features such as navigation, content display, and styling.
 It utilizes HTML, CSS, and a linked JavaScript to achieve its functionality.